tyo8/brain_representations/README.md

 Experiments
 - 'datalists': lists of data files corresponding that help set conditions for specific experiments
 - 'phom_analysis': all persistent homology-based analyses in this project (with the exception of 'metric_tests' and 'bootstrap_benchmarks')
+- 'phom_analysis/full-scale-expmt': scripts, code, and tree structure corresponding to investigation in [*paper*] and corresponding figures
 - 'nonPH_analysis': most notably contains output of CCA analysis of shared information between pairs of brain representations
 - 'metric_tests': **preliminary** testing of the impact of metric choice on persistence data
 - 'bootstrap_benchmarks': benchmarking the cycle registration bootstrapping scheme to test scalability